10 Essential Outdoor Tools for New Homeowners

 Powerful and ideal for larger yards (over half an acre), gas mowers offer excellent maneuverability and come in self-propelled models to save you effort.
 However, they require more maintenance like oil changes and spark plug replacements.
 Prices typically range from $200 to $500.

-We used to have a gas self-propelled mower (with grass clippings collector), and it was a great tool.
-It lasted several years.
-But about 2 years ago we bought an electric cordless model with grass clippings collector I’m extremely impressed with.
+We used to have a gas self-propelled mower (with grass clippings collector), and it was a great and lasted for several years.
+Gas powered was all I knew.

 Electric Mowers